dmbarbour/glas/docs/GlasDesign.md

 A request-response channel becomes a bottleneck for effects.
 This can be mitigated with compiler support and API design for asynchronous effects, fusion with effect handler loops, etc..
 Acceleration, memoization, and content-addressed storage can displace effects for some use-cases.
 At larger scales, it is feasible to introduce fork effects or deployment models.

-*Aside:* Injecting effectful operators at compile-time via the namespace is feasible, but hinders external extension and control of code.
-I think it's wiser to model effects explicitly at every layer.
+*Aside:* Injecting effectful operators via the namespace would simplify optimization, but hinders extension, determinism, and control of code.
+I prefer to model effects explicitly as an IO interface where feasible.

 ## Language Modules